fancompute/wavetorch/README.md

 ### Inference
 The following command can be issued to load a previously saved model file:
 ```
-%run -m wavetorch inference --model <PATH_TO_MODEL>
+%run -m wavetorch inference --name <PATH_TO_MODEL>
 ```
 Alternatively, training can be performed directly from the command line by issuing the command
 ```
-python -m wavetorch inference --model <PATH_TO_MODEL>
+python -i -m wavetorch inference --name <PATH_TO_MODEL>
 ```

 Adding the `--show` option will display the distribution of the wave speed, like so:
 ![](../master/img/c.png)

-Adding the `--hist` option will display the training history, if it was saved with the model, like so:
+Adding the `--hist` option will display the training history, like so:
 ![](../master/img/hist.png)

-Adding the `--cm` option will display the training and testing set confusion matrics which were saved from the training run:
+Adding the `--cm` option will display the confusion matrix over the training and testing datasets, like so:
 ![](../master/img/cm.png)

 Adding the `--fields` option will display an integrated field distribution for the vowel classes, along with spectral information for the time series data, like so: